SEPCheesecakeFactory/SEP3/Documentation/ProjectReport.md

 Can be found as CompleteLearningStepUseCaseDescription.png

 ## Appendix 2.3 Diagrams
-### System Sequence Diagrams
+### 2.3.1 Activity Diagrams
-Can be found in the SSDs folder (UC1 to UC12)
+Can be found in the Activity Diagrams folder
-### Learning and Achievement Activity Diagram
+### 2.3.2 System Sequence Diagrams
-Can be found as LearningAndAchievement.png
+Can be found in the System Sequence Diagrams folder
 ### Domain Model
 Can be found as DomainModel.png
 ### Enhanced Entity Relationship Diagram